zalando/nakadi/README.md

 schema is implicit and doesn't need to be defined.
 The combination of the two (the "effective schema") will be checked when events are submitted for the event type.

 Each event type can have a `default_statistic` object attached.
-It controlls the number of partitions of the underlying topic.
+It controls the number of partitions of the underlying topic.
 If you do not provide any value, Nakadi will use a sensible default value which may be just a single partition.
 This will effectively disallow parallel reads of subscriptions of this event